-(3) commit to bringing more citizens
+(c) commit to bringing more citizens

 into the 'Stand Up 4 Democracy ' movement.

 Listen to 'We Are The Many'.
 May you be further inspired to fight for a government of officials that

-If you are reading this home page and agree our political system needs to be repaired, please use this website as:
+If you are reading this home page and agree our political system need to be

 A Place To Start:

-Who is working on repairing our political system so it works for everyone?
+Next - How can I stay informed about economic/political inequality and what groups are working on repairing our political system so it works for everyone?